anvaka/isect/README.md

 TODO: explain

-## Performance

 ## Limitations

-The library is susceptible to floating point rounding errors.
-It is possible to construct an example, with nearly horizontal lines, that would cause library to fail.
-TODO: link to drunk grid with small variance and large number of lines.
+The sweep line algorithm is susceptible to floating point rounding errors.
+It is possible to construct an example, with nearly horizontal lines, that would cause it to fail.

 While library does detected `point-segment` overlap, it does not detected `point-point` overlap.
 I.e. identical points in the input dataset, that do not overlap any segment